-Traditional (non-conversational) IVR systems ultimately depend on number selections or similarly basic input from the customer and have minimal ability to adapt; particularly annoying when someone makes a mistake with their input such as pressing one wrong button while entering a long account number.
+Traditional automated call center solutions ultimately depend on number selections or similarly basic input from the customer and have minimal ability to adapt; particularly annoying when someone makes a mistake with their input such as pressing one wrong button while entering a long account number.
 Accessing the correct information can often be frustrating with nested menus.

-Leveraging machine learning to improve the NLP capability therefore allows modern natural language processing systems to be trained to understand 1000s of different intents (questions) with each one of these intents being asked in 100s of different ways.
+Leveraging machine learning to improve the NLP capability, therefore, allows modern natural language processing systems to be trained to understand 1000s of different intents (questions) with each one of these intents being asked in 100s of different ways.
 This also means that smart IVRs can continue to improve whilst still handling failures gracefully.
-For example if a caller says something which the Conversational IVR system does not understand, it can redirect to a live agent or instead ask further qualification questions such as requesting a customer to spell out their specific details.
-The next time the smart IVR encounters this question(utterance) it will have learnt from past experience and fully understand for this enquiry.
+For example, if a caller says something which the system does not understand, it can redirect to a live agent via intelligent call routing or instead ask further qualification questions such as requesting a customer to spell out their specific details.
+The next time the smart IVR encounters this question(utterance) it will have learned from past experience and fully understand this enquiry.

-The best conversational IVRs enable a more free, human like service experience for customers, who aren’t bound to a specific menu script.
-These smart IVRs are more capable of guiding customers toward self-service type solutions instead of involving a live agent.
-Not only does this maximizes employee productivity and save companies money on staffing cost, but in a best-case scenario, it makes for happier customers who get fast, personalized responses from an automated system that isn’t entirely stripped of the human touch.
+The best conversational IVRs enable a more free, human-like service experience for customers, who aren’t bound to a specific menu script.
+These smart IVRs are more capable of guiding customers toward self-service-type solutions instead of involving a live agent.
+Not only does this maximizes employee productivity, handle time, money saved on staffing costs, but in a best-case scenario, it makes for happier customers who get fast, personalized responses from an automated system that isn’t entirely stripped of the human touch.

-Due to the flexibility of Conversational IVR systems its often easy to create proof of concept implementations to validate and test specific use-cases before investing fully in a system.
+Due to the flexibility of smart IVR systems, it’s often easy to create a proof of concept implementation to validate and test specific use-cases before investing fully in a system.

 Voice gateway technology also enables modern IVR to connect easily with current legacy systems.